|

 their own rites with equal vigour.

-have killed us both.
+I would have killed us.
 And I am still so hard it hurts.

 He turned to Eowyn.
 She was lying curled beside him and his heart

 twisted in sudden fear.
-"Are you alright, meleth nín?"
+"Are you all right, meleth nín?"

 he asked anxiously, "did I hurt you?"